ONSdigital/python_rap_demo/README.md

-# RAP Sandbox for Python
+# RAP demonstration repository for Python

-Welcome to the RAP (Reproducible Analytical Pipeline) Sandbox!
+Welcome to the RAP (Reproducible Analytical Pipeline) demonstration repository!
 This repository is designed for beginners to practice RAP principles, experiment with code, and learn best practices for reproducible, automated, and transparent analytical pipelines in Python.

 ## Getting Started